dscott1414/LPProcessor/README.md

 **Project** : Computational Linguistics Language Processor

-**Purpose** : Make computers friendlier to people by predicting how people react in everyday situations, by understanding the human experience of time, and how people talk and refer to each other.
-This information is collected by analyzing conversations, characters and expressions of time and space for over 5500 hand-picked novels of the Gutenberg online library.
-Question answering is being developed as an API to the information collected.
+**Purpose** : Derive training data for ChatGPT from over 5500 hand-picked novels of the Gutenberg online library by conversational analysis.

-**Design Philosophy** : Maximize the analysis of text (as opposed to commercial and most research efforts which seek to minimize the analysis of text), which allows even large novels to be processed as a whole.
+**Design Philosophy** : Maximize the analysis of text which allows large novels to be processed as an integrated entity rather than a bunch of sentences.

 **Major Processing Features:**